Adding project ID to CSS classes at least in issue screen (but whereever it is possibe)

 Another way (maybe better) would be to add additional field to project setting (let say "Project category" that's value (if set) would be passed to the CSS class.
 But in this case I still would put there the project ID.

-#1 Updated by Radek Terber about 4 years ago
+#1 Updated by Radek Terber over 4 years ago

 Also it would be great to add CSS class about tracker and perhaps about issue status into both "static" abd "dynamic" part of issue screen.
 "Static" part means that which is shown only (and cannot be changed), "dynamic" part meand the form for issue editing.

-#2 Updated by Daniel Felix about 4 years ago
+#2 Updated by Daniel Felix over 4 years ago

 You can achive this by adding just one line here: source:/trunk/app/helpers/application_helper.rb#L491